West Parent’s Newsletter

 STUDENT IDENTIFICATION CARDS

-Students will be issued their I.D. cards shortly after Picture Day which is scheduled for Wednesday, October 3, 2018.
+Students will be issued their I.D. cards when school starts.
+Pictures will be taken on August 28 and if you can’t make it, retake Picture Day is scheduled for Wednesday, October 2, 2019.
 Student I.D.’s will be required this year for several situations.
 Lunch and access to the gym during lunch will require a student I.D.
 Library usage also requires your student I.D.
 DO NOT LOSE YOUR STUDENT ID!!
 REPLACEMENTS CAN BE PURCHASED FOR $5.00.
 New programs we implement may also require a student ID and bus privileges.

 BAND OR CHORUS- If your child is in Band or Chorus next year: when you go shopping for “back to school” clothes, be sure to purchase a pair of plain black “School uniform pants”, plain black shoes and black socks.